Hillary Scott

-Hillary Dawn Scott-Tyrrell (born April 1, 1986) is an American singer and songwriter.
-She is the co-lead singer of Lady A, a country music group that was formed in 2006, and is signed to Big Machine Records.
+Hillary Dawn Scott-Tyrrell (born April 1, 1986) is an American singer and songwriter who rose to fame as the co-lead vocalist of the country music group Lady A. She is signed to Big Machine Records.

-In collaboration with her family, she released the gospel album Love Remains in 2016 as a solo artist.
+In collaboration with her family, Scott released the gospel album Love Remains in 2016 as a solo artist.
 The album reached number 7 on the Billboard 200.

 Early life

 Scott was born in Nashville, Tennessee, to country music artist Linda Davis and Lang Scott, a musician and entrepreneur.
 She has a younger sister named Rylee Jean, who was born in 2000.
 She is of Scottish and Native American descent.
 Scott was homeschooled on the road for kindergarten.
 She attended elementary school and high school at Donelson Christian Academy where she graduated in 2004.
 She lived with her grandparents during the time her parents were touring for her mother's musical career.
 After joining her mom on stage for a Christmas show, she was convinced to pursue a music career.
 Scott decided at age 14 to become a country singer, and her sister, Rylee, is 14 years younger than her; so she has a tattoo of the number 14 in honor of those two things.